ls1955/Admin-DashBoard/README.md

 # Admin DashBoard
 This project is part of [The Odin Project's curriculum](https://www.theodinproject.com/lessons/intermediate-html-and-css-admin-dashboard).
+It could be view at [here](https://ls1955.github.io/Admin-DashBoard/).

 # Description
 ![design_file](images/dashboard-project.png)